email: roadarch@outlook.com

 Mishawaka, IN

-The East 4th Street location was originally an inter-urban train station.
-It housed Bonnie Doon's ice cream factory and restaurant when these photos were taken in 2009.
-It also offered drive-up service.
+The East 4th Street location was built in 1937 as the factory, restaurant, and retail location for Bonnie Doon.
+There was also drive-up service.
+In 1961, the building was dramatically remodeled.
 The plant and restaurant closed in 2013.
-The building remained vacant and the neon sign was still there until around 2017.
+The Lincoln Way drive-in now serves Valpo Velvet Ice Cream.
+This 4th St. building remained vacant and the neon sign was still there until around 2017.
 The building later housed Crisler's Kitchen and the sign was adapted.
 The neon was removed and a vinyl covering with the new business name was placed over the sign's panels.
+The wooden sign with the girl was removed.
 The building is vacant now and the sign panel has been painted black.
-For more, see these websites: 1, 2, and 3. [map]
+For more, see these websites: 1, 2, 3, 4, and 5. [map]

 Mr. Weenie Drive-in